Keratoconus is a progressive eye disease that weakens the cornea and changes its structure — leading to vision problems and even vision loss.

 When corneal cross-linking is performed in the early stages of keratoconus, this treatment can help to prevent further corneal distortions and the need for specialized contact lenses

-Am I a good candidate for corneal cross-linking?
+Are you a candidate for corneal cross-linking?

 To determine if you are a good candidate for a cross-linking procedure, your eye doctor will assess your cornea’s shape and thickness using a corneal topography test.
 This test provides a detailed, color-coded map of the layers and shape of your cornea.